 - CARMA OANT SEMINAR

-- Speaker: Dr Hamish Waterer, School of Mathematical and Physical Sciences, The University of Newcastle
+- Speaker: A/Prof Christopher Kellett, School of Electrical Engineering and Computer Science, The University of Newcastle

 - Location: Room V205, Mathematics Building (Callaghan Campus) The University of Newcastle